 Perform Illustrated Guide to Home Biology Experiments, Lab IV-1 Chlorophyll and Photosynthesis:

 Be sure to complete and include in your final report any questions including in the lab instructions.

 Unfortunately the lab requires a kit to do "correctly" because it trains you on the Winkler method.
 You may use any method you like to determine the amount of dissolved oxygen in water.
-Check out the aquarium supply store for possiblities: Oxygen lab tests are available that allow you to do up to 60 tests for under $15 (see North Coast Marines, for example) and are easier to use than the Winkler method.
+Check out the aquarium supply store for possibilities: Oxygen lab tests are available that allow you to do O2 tests from aquarium supply stores.

 Measure the dissolved oxygen levels in water of different temperatures, of different salt concentrations, and over time with natural water (from a pond or other source likely to support algae) exposed to different levels of light.

 You will need to design much of this lab, based on availability of natural water sources.